What Does Disgorging Mean?

 I have to say that the Champenoise were so welcoming and happy to impart knowledge of what worked or didn’t work for them when disgorging wine.
 It is truly amazing how open and friendly everyone in Champagne has been to us.

-Now we need to work out the design for the storage, bottling, disgorgement and labeling operation that we will need in three years time.
+Now we need to work out the design for the storage, bottling, disgorgement and labelling operation that we will need in three years time.